 Instructions

-- Prepare the rub: In a small bowl, combine garlic powder, onion powder, oregano, basil, red pepper flakes, black pepper, and kosher salt.
-Pat the beef chuck roast dry with paper towels and evenly coat it with the spice mixture.
+- Prepare the rub: Mix garlic powder, onion powder, oregano, basil, red pepper flakes, black pepper, and kosher salt.
+Pat roast dry and rub the spice mix over the meat evenly.

-- Sear the beef: Heat a heavy skillet or Dutch oven over medium-high heat with a tablespoon of oil.
-Sear the roast on all sides until deeply browned, about 3 to 4 minutes per side, creating a flavorful crust.
+- Sear the beef: Heat a heavy skillet or Dutch oven with a tablespoon of oil.
+Sear the roast on all sides until deeply browned, about 3–4 minutes per side to build flavor.

-- Slow roast: Transfer the beef to a roasting pan.
-Pour in the low-sodium beef broth, cover tightly with foil, and place in a preheated 300°F oven.
-Roast for 3 hours, or until the meat is fork-tender and easily shreds.
+- Slow roast: Place the roast in a roasting pan.
+Add beef broth, cover tightly with foil, and roast at 300°F for about 3 hours, until the meat is fork-tender.

 Tips for Success